Firefly Role-Playing Game: Ghosts in the Black

-Production Notes

-Robin Laws has said that he was approached about writing "a campaign of interlocking adventures" for the Firefly Role-Playing Game at Gen Con 2013, and that he accepted because his "wife would really love it" and "would gladly participate in that homework" if he had to watch all of the shows from the original series again.

 Although ICv2 initially reported that Ghosts In the Black would be released in April 2015, the supplement wasn't officially announced on the Margaret Weis Productions, Ltd website until 5 May 2015.
 Retailer Amazon.com, Inc. provides an actual release date of 22 July 2015.
 "Ghosts in the Black" was one of the prizes offered in the Lone Wolf Challenge at Gen Con 2015.